Android-SUR/Android-SUR.github.io/README.md

 ## Platform Requirements
 ### Linux
 For modifications pertaining to Linux, our code has been punctiliously executed and rigorously validated across multiple Linux kernel versions, specifically 5.12, 5.13, and 5.14.
-It's noteworthy that, despite the substantial revisions introduced in Linux kernel 5.13 and 5.14 relative to 5.12, our code maintains its compatibility seamlessly across these iterations, owing to the steadfast consistency of specific tracing points and core functions.
+It's noteworthy that, despite the substantial revisions introduced in Linux kernel 5.13 and 5.14 relative to 5.12, our code maintains its compatibility seamlessly across these iterations, owing to the consistency of specific tracing points and core functions.

 ### Android
 For Android-related modifications, our code has been methodically deployed and rigorously tested on Android 10, 11, and 12.
 It's important to highlight that despite the significant evolutionary changes introduced in Android 12 and 11, in comparison to Android 10, our code seamlessly applies to all of these versions due to the stability of the pertinent tracing points and relevant functions.

 ## Codebase Organization
 At present, we have made available a portion of our implementation code for your reference [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/code) within this repository.
-As we strive to maintain the utmost commitment to data anonymity, we are currently engaged in a thorough review of the codebase to ensure that it complies with all privacy regulations and standards.
-Upon the successful completion of this examination and the receipt of requisite permissions from the relevant authority, we are fully committed to releasing the comprehensive source code associated with this study.
+We are currently engaged in a thorough review of the codebase to ensure that it complies with all privacy regulations and standards.
+Upon the successful completion of this examination and the receipt of requisite permissions from the relevant authority, we will release the comprehensive source code associated with this study.

 The codebase has been structured as follows:
 ```